qwertie/loyc.net/les/juxtaposition-discussion.md

     Dinner = pizza 'with anchovies 'and stuff;

-However, using `'` this way has a small price: it requires a space _before_ the `'`, because `'` is also a legal character in identifiers (an idea taken from Haskell).
-The existing syntax with backticks can actually be more compact:
+However, using `'` this way has a small price: it requires a space _before_ the `'` as well as after, because `'` is also a legal character in identifiers (an idea taken from Haskell).
+Therefore, the existing syntax with backticks can actually be more compact:

     Dinner = pizza`with`anchovies`and`stuff;

+On the whole I like this idea, because the `'` could be defined as the way to identify operators and keywords in the syntax tree.
+If `'` in the syntax corresponds to a `'` in the AST, it makes LES easier to learn and understand.

 ### Minor points